 Mix all the above ingredients in a bowl and stir well.
 Transfer to a jar and tie with pretty twine or ribbon.

 Not for use on the body, but ideal for gifts!
-Potpourris adds a lovely, warm feeling to any room, and during the festive season, the mingling scents are sure to evoke pleasant memories.
+Potpourris adds a lovely, warm feeling to any room, and during the festive season, the mingling scents are sure to evoke Christmas memories.
 All you have to do to use the potpourri is to put all or a portion of the contents in a saucepan with water and simmer on very low heat, so the smell permeates the whole house.

 1 pint jar